Manukhurana97/ActiveMQ/README.md

 # ActiveMQ

-learning ActiveMQ , This code has an errors and this is for review.
+learning ActiveMQ ,
+The Enque us working fine but there was an error in deque.